team-thunderfoot/tabs/README.md

 • `selectClass:` Specifies the CSS class for a select item.

 • `onChange():` Specifies a callback function to be executed when the tab changes.

+• `mediaQuerySelect:` Specifies the breakpoint at which to activate mobile selection behavior.
+When the window width is less than the specified value, the tabs are replaced with a select element for better mobile user experience

 ## Destroy